leebri101/Chef-de-Party/README.md

     * These will be some of the possible changes that I would like to implement at a later date with more knowledge that has been gained over time.

 ## **Deployment**
-The project has been deployed with the following steps: -
+The project has been deployed with the following steps:-

 1. Within the project's [repository](https://github.com/leebri101/Tech-Savvy), you select the **Settings** tab.
 2. Then select the **Pages** menu tab on the left side.